 - 5.2.1 The purpose of this EIAR chapter is to provide further detail on the various components of the Proposed Development including structures and infrastructure.
-All of the various components which make up the Proposed Development are contained within the application area shown on the Proposed Development Plan (refer to Figure TYN-TOD-ZZ-ZZ-DR-A-1004 Proposed Site Plan, EIAR Volume III) and are described or encompassed within the description of the Proposed Development in the accompanying planning application documents and Planning Statement.

-- 5.2.2 The Proposed Development will include the following main components:

-- Open Cycle Gas Turbine (OCGT) unit, 40m emissions stack and balance of plant;

-- Acoustic barriers;

-- Secondary fuel storage and unloading facility;
+All of the various components which make up the Proposed Development are contained within the application area shown on the Proposed Development Plan (refer to Figure TYN-TOD-ZZ-ZZ-DR-A-1004 Proposed Site Plan, EIAR Volume III) and are described or encompassed within the description of the Proposed Development in the accompanying planning application documents and Planning Statement. - 5.2.2 The Proposed Development will include the following main components: - Open Cycle Gas Turbine (OCGT) unit, 40m emissions stack and balance of plant; - Acoustic barriers; - Secondary fuel storage and unloading facility; - Distillate fuel gantry; - Water Storage Tanks; - Emergency Diesel Generator (EDG);

-- Distillate fuel gantry;
+- Stores;

+- Gas Above Ground Installation (AGI) connection equipment expansion;

+- Electrical bay and bus section to the existing electrical substation;

+- Underground services/ electrical cabling;

-- Water Storage Tanks; and
+- Surface Water Drainage system; and

-- Surface Water Drainage system.
+- Upgrade to existing Foul Water Treatment System.

 - 5.2.3 The Proposed Development will have separate connections to this infrastructure, by way of a new Above Ground Installation (AGI) to connect to the existing high pressure gas pipeline to the west, and a new bay within the existing electricity substation to the south.
-Both the AGI and new bay in the substation are not being applied for in the planning application for the Proposed Development (as they will be applied for by the gas network and and electricity network provider respectively) and they are therefore not detailed in this EIAR Chapter, however the AGI and new bay in the substation and associated connections are assessed in this EIAR as part of the Overall Project Site.
+Both the AGI and new bay in the substation are assessed in this EIAR as part of the Proposed Development.

 - 5.2.4 The construction phase of the Proposed Development will comprise:

 - Temporary construction and laydown areas comprising hardstanding, laydown, and open storage areas;

 - Temporary facilities and stores;

 - Materials and plant storage;

 - Contractor compounds and construction staff office and welfare facilities;

 - Temporary vehicle parking facilities;

-- Security fencing and gates:
+- Security fencing and gates;

 - External lighting; and

 - Signage.

 - 5.2.5 In connection with and in addition to the above, the following infrastructure will be included:

-- Internal roads:
+- Internal roads;

 - External lighting;

 - Security fencing and gates; and

-- Utilities, pipes, cables and connection to existing surface water drainage systems, oilwater separators, including channelling, culverting, crossings and works to existing drainage ditches and systems. - 5.2.6 The Proposed Development elements are described in detail below.
+- Utilities, pipes, cables and connection to existing surface water drainage systems, oilwater separators, including channelling, culverting, crossings and works to existing drainage ditches and systems.

+- 5.2.6 The Proposed Development elements are described in detail below.